VinPassed

 Getting it homeAlabama is friendlier here than Georgia.
 A nonresident buyer can get a 20-day Alabama temporary tag for a small fee, and you can get it from the dealer or, on a private sale, from the local county tag office, which Georgia does not allow.
 Keep the temporary tag, the title application, and the bill of sale in the car.
 That tag is what lets you legally drive home, since Florida does not issue a drive-in tag for a car coming into the state.
 Complete the Florida title transfer at your county tax collector within 30 days.
 Most relevant to Panhandle buyers near the line.

-Sales taxAlabama’s state automotive tax rate is just 2 percent, well under Florida’s 6 percent, though Alabama cities and counties add local tax on top, so the combined Alabama rate is usually somewhat higher than 2 percent.
-From an Alabama dealer, that tax is collected at the sale, and Florida credits the like tax you paid up to the Florida amount, so most Florida buyers owe roughly the difference at the tax collector.
+Sales taxAlabama’s state automotive tax rate is just 2 percent, well under Florida’s 6 percent.
+Alabama cities and counties add local tax on top, though, so the combined Alabama rate is usually somewhat higher than 2 percent.
+From an Alabama dealer, that tax is collected at the sale.
+Florida credits the like tax you paid up to the Florida amount, so most Florida buyers owe roughly the difference at the tax collector.
 From a private Alabama seller no tax is collected at the sale and the full Florida tax comes due at registration.
 Plan for it before you agree on a price.

 If something goes wrongAlabama’s deceptive trade practices law governs an Alabama sale, and Alabama has no mandatory used-car dealer warranty.
 Complaints go to the Alabama Attorney General.
 Federal protections apply.